kolodny/safetest/README.md

 #### Communicating between node and the browser.

-In order to make Safetest work, the test code is run in both node and the browser (see the How it works section for more details about this).
+In order to make Safetest work, the test code is run in both node and the browser (see the [How Safetest works](#how-safetest-works) section for more details about this).
 What this means is that we have full control over both what happens in node as well as the browser as the test is running.
 This allows us to do some powerful communication between the two environments.
 One of these items is the ability to make assertions in node from the browser as seen above (the `await spy` was not a typo, it's also type safe so don't worry about forgetting it). `render` also returns a bridge function which we can use to coordinate some complex use cases.
 For example, here's how we'd test that a loader component can recover from an error:

 ```tsx
 // MoreLoader.tsx